-Dr Wu Lien–Teh matriculated at Emma in 1896, and was the first Chinese person to graduate from Cambridge in medicine.
-As Madeleine Fairweather writes in the College Magazine in 2017, he was posted to Harbin in north Manchuria in 1910 by the Ministry of Foreign Affairs, to lead a medical team to tackle an outbreak of pneumonic plague in the area.
+Dr Wu Lien–Teh matriculated at Emma in 1896, and was the first Chinese person to graduate from Cambridge in Medicine.
+He was posted to Harbin in north Manchuria in 1910 by the Ministry of Foreign Affairs, to lead a medical team to tackle an outbreak of pneumonic plague in the area.

 Dr Wu realised that the disease was transmitted directly between humans in an airborne manner, overturning the theory that the disease was spread by rats and their fleas (C. Lynteris: ‘Plague Masks: The Visual Emergence of Anti–Epidemic Personal Protection Equipment’; Medical Anthropology 2018).

 Thus he promoted the development of a face mask, which he claimed was his own invention, and the first time such an epidemic containment measure was attempted.